 Popular Monitor Comparisons

 The Dell S2725QC is a 4k, 27-inch monitor that's part of the Dell Plus Series lineup.
-It sits above the more basic Dell S2725QS, which doesn't have a USB hub like the S2725QC.
-Its gaming perks are also a nice upgrade over the older Dell S2722QC, as the HDMI 2.1 bandwidth and 120Hz refresh rate make it a decent choice for gaming on a console after work, but its bad motion handling limits its overall gaming performance.
-It also has decent picture quality for content creation as it comes with an accurate sRGB mode, but it has a narrower color gamut compared to higher-end models, like the Dell U2725QE.
+It sits above the more basic Dell S2725QS, which doesn't have a USB hub, and the lower-resolution Dell S2725DC.
+Its gaming perks are also a nice upgrade over the older Dell S2722QC, as the HDMI 2.1 bandwidth and 120Hz refresh rate make it a decent choice for console gaming after work, but its poor motion handling limits its overall gaming performance.
+It also offers decent picture quality for content creation, with an accurate sRGB mode, but it has a narrower color gamut than higher-end models like the Dell U2725QE.
 That monitor also has a much bigger USB hub, so it's something to consider over the S2725QC if you need an all-in-one work monitor and you aren't on a budget.
 That said, the S2725QC is still a solid, cost-friendly option for someone who needs a high-resolution screen for work with some productivity perks.

 Also see our recommendations for the best 4k monitors, the best monitors for MacBook Pro and MacBook Air, and the best monitors under $500.